mehulsinhzala96/E-Mandi/README.md

 # E-Mandi (Web Application Using Django-Framework)
 Buy Fruits and vegetables online.
 Order fruits and vegetables from Online Super Market (E-mart).
-Using this web application admin can update, insert and remove products and manage customer credentials details.customer can register, login, manage cart and check-out process.
+Using this web application admin can update, insert and remove products and manage customer credentials details. customer can register, login, manage cart and check-out process.